Guppster/awesome-ark/readme.md

 - [Ark-Node SwaggerDocs](https://ark.brianfaust.me/) - Complete documentation of the RESTful API to access the ark-node
 - [Ark-Node Guide](https://github.com/Jarunik/ark-node-guide) - Guide to help using ark-node
 - [ArkMonitor](https://github.com/Gr33nDrag0n69/ArkMonitor) - Powershell script for node monitoring
+- [Ark-RPC](https://github.com/arkecosystem/ark-rpc) - RPC server to connect to the ARK blockchain

 ## Delegate Tools
 - [Ark-TrueBlockWeight](https://github.com/arkcommunityfund/Ark-TrueBlockWeight) - Calculates the true block weight for all of an Ark delegate's voters